 AODA reference: IASR section 19

-Deadline and status: January 1, 2013 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: The Peterborough Public Library is required to provide access to accessible library materials, where they exist, upon request.
 This includes works of literary, musical, artistic, or dramatic nature, and any material originally produced by the library.
 The Peterborough Public Library uses the inter-library loan system and the Centre for Equitable Library Access as tools to help provide accessible materials to their users.